tokenika/eosfactory/docs/sphinx/source/cases/remote_tic_tac_toe.md

 * wallet password mapping file,
 * account mapping file.

-The files are marked with a prefix that is set as the second argument in the statement `set_nodeos_address(...)` above.
+The files are marked with a prefix that is set as the second argument in the statement `configure_testnet(...)` above.

 These files should be edited rather, than being deleted.
 However if the testnode is set to be `testnet_data.LocalTestnet()`, and the local testnet is reset, the contents of them is useles, then remove them: